COMET: Convolutional Dimension Interaction for Collaborative Filtering: Related Work

 In the meantime, there are several works showing the importance and effectiveness of modeling interaction information for recommendation tasks.
-The representative works in this field are Factorization Machine techniques and its extensions \cite{rendle2010factorization,xin2019cfm,he2017neural}.
-A typical paradigm of FM-based methods is to model the second-order interaction between feature vectors.
+The representative works in this field are FM and its extensions \cite{rendle2010factorization,xin2019cfm,he2017neural}.
+The typical paradigm of FM-based methods is to model the second-order interaction between feature vectors.
 For example, NFM \cite{he2017neural} is proposed to model non-linear pairwise feature interactions.
-Although FM-based methods generally achieve satisfied performance in recommendation tasks, existing works on modeling feature interaction have mainly focus on context-aware recommendation \cite{xin2019cfm,cheng2016wide, wang2018tem}.
-However, such contextual features are not always available, in particular the user has very little historical data.
-Therefore, we propose a novel perspective to exploit the interaction signals from implicit feedback data: the interacted users and items are treated as "contextual features" in our work.
+Although FM-based methods generally achieve satisfactory performance in recommendation tasks, existing works on modeling feature interaction mainly focus on context-aware recommendation tasks \cite{xin2019cfm,cheng2016wide, wang2018tem}.
+However, such contextual features are not always available, in particular, the user has very little historical data.
 Recently, some works focus on exploiting the dimension-level interaction information to enhance the performance of recommendation.
-For example, ConvNCF \cite{he2018outer} apply outer-product operation to encode pairwise dimension-level interactions.
-CFM \cite{xin2019cfm} is proposed to model second-order interactions for context-aware recommendation.
-Note that we have not compared with FM-based approaches which exploit second-order interactions from auxiliary information in this paper.
-We focus on recommendation from implicit feedback as same as ConvNCF \cite{he2018outer}.
+For example, ConvNCF \cite{he2018outer} applies an outer-product operation to encode pairwise dimension-level interactions.
+CFM \cite{xin2019cfm} is proposed to model second-order interactions for the context-aware recommendation.
 In this work, we propose to model the high-order interaction among historical interactions and embedding dimensions simultaneously.
-COMET captures the internal interaction patterns among the target user’s and target item’s historical interactions and the dimensional interaction signals among all latent dimensions, which has not been studied before.
-Moverover, we present how to enrich the representations of users and items by learnt interaction information, in this way, users' representations and items' representations are learnt dependently and lead to better recommendation performance.
+Instead of modeling interaction effects from contextual features like FM-based methods, we exploit interaction signals from implicit feedback data: the interacted users and items are treated as "contextual features" in our work.
+In this way, COMET captures the internal interaction patterns among the target user’s and target item’s historical interactions and the dimensional interaction signals among all latent dimensions, which has not been studied before.
+Moreover, we present how to enrich the representations of users and items by learnt interaction information, in this way, users' representations and items' representations are learnt dependently and lead to better recommendation performance.